peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### compareTo
     public int compareTo​(EDecimal other)
-Compares the mathematical values of this object and another object, accepting NaN values. <p>This method is not consistent with the Equals method because two different numbers with the same mathematical value, but different exponents, will compare as equal.</p> <p>In this method, negative zero and positive zero are considered equal.</p> <p>If this object or the other object is a quiet NaN or signaling NaN, this method will not trigger an error.
+Compares the mathematical values of this object and another object, accepting NaN values.
+This method currently uses the rules given in the CompareToValue method, so that it it is not consistent with the Equals method, but it may change in a future version to use the rules for the CompareToTotal method instead.
- Instead, NaN will compare greater than any other number, including infinity.
-Two different NaN values will be considered equal.</p>

 **Specified by:**